-Author:
+Author

 Rev Dr John P Wilson is a minister of the Presbyterian Church of Australia with 40 years experience.
-He has served the church at Numurkah, Reservoir, Kangaroo Ground and the Presbyterian Theological College).
-He is now Clerk of Assembly for the state church (PCV) and formerly was Moderator of the national church (PCA).
-He often serves our partner Presbyterian churches in Zambia and Malawi.
+He has served the church at Numurkah, Reservoir, Kangaroo Ground and the Presbyterian Theological College.
+He is Clerk of Assembly for the state church (PCV) and formerly was Moderator of the national church (PCA).
+He is often found in Africa serving our partner Presbyterian churches in Zambia and Malawi.